-If you have a wildflower bed, try to put a path around the wildflower bed/lawn.
+If you have a wildflower bed, put a path around the wildflower bed/lawn.
 This means the fox will feel exposed if they try to hide in it.

-Some people stop using their garden once a fox moves in.
-This is the worst thing to do because it will encourage the fox to stick around.
-After all, foxes are shy, solitary creates who do not want to be disturbed.
+Some people stop using their yard once a fox moves in.
+This is the worst thing that you can do because it will encourage the fox to stay.
+After all, foxes are shy, solitary creates who don’t want to be disturbed.

-The best thing you can do is to start using your garden more often.
-If your garden is long and thin, put a table of chairs down the end of the garden.
+The best thing you can do is to start using your yard more often.
+If your yard is long and thin, put a table and chairs down the end of the yard.

 Foxes will eat just about anything.
-You might not think it, but there are lots of food sources in your garden.
-Bugs, litter, and even some types of fertilizers can excite a fox’s taste buds.
-To detract foxes, consider the following:
+You might not think it, but there are lots of food sources in your yard.

-- Make sure your rubbish is not accessible.
+- Make sure your rubbish is inaccessible.
 The best way to do this is to place it in a wheelie bin.
 If you don’t have this option, tie up the bags with a double knot and place them in a bin with a secure lid.

-- If you have fruit trees, remove fallen fruit.
+- If you have fruit trees, remove any fallen fruit.

-- In urban areas, litter can blow into gardens.
-Try to remove this litter daily.
+- In urban areas, litter can blow into yards.
+Remove this litter daily.

 - Foxes will eat bread and birdseed.
 If you want to feed the birds, make sure the feeder is positioned up high.

 - Avoid bone meal fertilizers, chicken manure, or fertilizer containing animal blood.
-The scent will be very appetizing.
-You could try using green manure, such as comfrey.
+The scent will be very appetizing to foxes.

 To prevent this, only put raw fruit and veg in the compost.
 Do not collect oil, cooked food, or meat as this will attract foxes.